 There’s Sam, the chattiest person in the gym.
 One wonders if he is there to work out or to socialize.
 Despite his ease chatting up anyone who happens to be around, his topics are rather pedestrian, such as the physical difficulties of getting old and the ghastly high price of beer at the neighborhood bar.
 He also spouts supposed wisdom about how the steam room helps his heart.
 He is a social boon in the locker room, as most guys respond in kind to his loud voice and boisterous chit chat.

-There’s Tom, who looks like he’s about seventy and has such an easy-going manner that for months I thought he was the gym’s oldest employee.
-His voice frequently erupts in the workout room as he greets other patrons.
+There’s Tom, who looks like he’s about seventy and has such an easy-going and familiar manner that for months I thought he was the gym’s oldest employee.
+His voice frequently erupts in the workout room as he greets other patrons, slapping them on the back like old friends.
 He exudes positivity, as if from the endorphins of working out.
 He could be the gym’s mascot.

 There’s Harry, who comes every day and never makes eye contact with anyone.
 I have rarely ever heard him talk.
 One day I saw him wearing a t-shirt that alluded to being hard of hearing.
 He is about the most removed person I have ever seen and seems like a ghost dwelling on another plane.
 Yet he is Mr. Consistency at the gym and uses the treadmill and the elliptical.
 Once he told me he liked my shirt.
 I was astounded, as if the neighborhood squirrel had spoken.

-There’s Diana, who wears big headphones at all times, even in the hot tub.
-At one point, she brought her son, but usually she’s alone, an impervious expression on her face.
+There’s Diana, who keeps to herself and wears big headphones at all times, whether on the treadmill or in the hot tub.
+At one point, she brought her son to the gym, but usually she’s alone, an impervious expression on her face.

-There’s Charlie, who has a ritual of snorting loudly and repeatedly while at the mirror in the locker room, as if doing his own personal sinus-clearing program.
+There’s Charlie, who has a ritual of repeatedly snorting loudly at the sink in the locker room, as if doing his own personal sinus-clearing program.
 Sometimes he chats on his phone about his real estate properties.
 There’s an uncomfortable way about him, as if the locker room is his personal territory and none of the rest of us matter.

 There’s Hank, who runs on the treadmill like a fiend.
 He seems to have only one speed: as fast as possible.
-He runs with a long gait and breathes loudly.
+He runs with a long, wide gait while breathing loudly.
 He seems desperately committed to getting somewhere, and I hope he does before he burns out.